 The reserve will be calculated on the basis of the likely scenario.

-Litigation is by definition emotional and stressful, but emotion cannot be allowed to impact upon decision making, nor can ill temper or anger, as these can cloud one’s vision.
+Litigation is by definition emotional and stressful, but emotion cannot be allowed to affect decision making, nor can ill-temper or anger, as these emotions can cloud one’s vision.

-For the defendant, it’s about paying out as little money as possible, period.
+For the defendant, in many instances the reality is that it’s about paying out as little money as possible, period.
 There is no largess in construction litigation, no generosity and there are no windfalls.
-So if a litigant thinks they will get a windfall and in bending the lawyer’s ear gets him or her to tell them what they want to hear rather than what they will on balance get, sadness and disillusionment will surely follow.
-It follows that the lawyer retained must – like the expert – have a spine and reality test.
+So if a litigant thinks they will get a windfall by bringing pressure to bear upon the lawyer to tell them what they want to hear rather than what they will on balance get, the likelihood is that the result will be underwhelming.

-Over the years I have seen a lot of opponents who harbour unrealistic aspirations either in terms of the payout or the payday.
+Over the years I have seen a lot of opponents who harbour unrealistic expectations.
 The truth always plays out in a court of law and the result invariably is close the real cost to fix and or complete, the real cost of delays.
-There’s no padding, no fat, no largess.
+There’s no padding and no largess.
 It is thus incumbent upon the client’s lawyers and advisers to reality test to remove any false hope.

 Despite repeated attempts by policy makers to reduce the cost of litigation, success has remained elusive.
 Construction litigation is very expensive and in their determination to spend less, litigants often choose advocates who charge less but at the end of the day achieve less for the clients.
 The top practitioners generally have a lot of work on and they don’t compete on the basis of fees.
 Rather, they compete on the basis of expertise.

 Furthermore, the litigation team will typically involve a barrister, a solicitor and an expert witness, which costs a lot of money.
 The often exorbitant costs sometimes dictate that litigants simply can’t continue with their cases and this can culminate in loss, particularly if they are forced to become lay advocates.